The color of the line in the index will change when you have read a post.

 You can make of that whatever you want.
 For me that was God's way of telling me that my homily what right on.
 That was supposed to be the thought for today.

 I recently discovered again that one of the ways God extends His mercy to us is by not telling us what is in store for us on any given day or in any particular situation.
-I went into the hospital for what I thought was going to be a one day operation and ended up with a three day stay and six weeks of recuperation.
+I once went to the hospital for what I thought was to be a one day operation and ended up with a three day stay and six weeks of recuperation.

 God gives us one moment at a time and that is one of the ways in which He shows us His mercy.
 I have often said that if God told us, before we got out of bed in the morning, what we would be experiencing that day, many of us would either have a panic attack or just stay in bed.
 Someone also said that God only gives us one moment at a time, because He knows that's all we can handle.
 That is a gift of God's Merciful Love.